The Scenic Route

 Initially our work will focus on two key routes.
 The Valley of Stone Greenway will run from Rochdale all the way through Rossendale to Rawtenstall.
 In Hyndburn, part of the Sustrans national cycle network, NCN route 6, will link Accrington down past Haslingden and Helmshore to Ramsbottom.

 The Scenic Route is a programme of early interventions.
 We start with community engagement activities in the neighbourhoods that will be first affected.
 In Rossendale, that is Stacksteads, Shawforth and Whitworth, and in Hyndburn, around Woodnook and Helmshore areas.
+See links at bottom of page for activity details.

 It also includes two artist commissions, one to develop broad concept ideas, and one for an exciting demonstration commission at a key site.